 We need to understand how your disability is impacting your CURRENT functioning.
-Thus, we will need to review the results of a comprehensive evaluation of your attentional impairment and its impact, performed by a licensed clinical or educational psychologist, neuropsychologist, or comparably trained expert.
-It will be important for you to provide us with a thorough evaluation that captures your recent functioning (ideally within the last three years and using measures of adult functioning as described below).
+Thus, we will need to review the results of a comprehensive evaluation of your learning impairment performed by a licensed clinical or educational psychologist, neuropsychologist, or comparably trained expert in the diagnosis of learning disabilities.
+While evaluations done within the past three years are preferable, we will accept testing that has been performed at least within the late teen-aged years, provided that measures of adult intelligence and academic skills have been used (as described below).
 Your evaluation should include all of the following:

 - A clear DSM-IV or DSM-V diagnosis should be provided, along with a detailed description of the specific symptoms that you have displayed, how these symptoms relate to DSM-IV or DSM-V criteria, and how alternative explanations for your present difficulties have been ruled out.
-Because attentional disabilities are developmental in nature, your evaluator should place your current functioning within the context of your history, making specific reference to your grades, academic supports and accommodations, and any previous test results, from the early grades through the present. - A detailed description of the functional impact of your disability in adulthood, in academic/testing settings, as well as in employment and other life realms. - A brief description of treatments, supports, and accommodations (formal and informal) that have been used to address your impairment and the impact that these supports and accommodations have had on your functioning over time. - Performance-based measures of relevant skills and symptoms, as well as normed self-report and other-report measures of your ADHD symptoms, to clarify the exact nature and severity of your ADHD at present, when compared with most people.
-This will provide an objective reference point to help us determine what accommodations are reasonable for you at this time on this standardized exam.
-The following measures will be particularly important to include: standardized, normed measures of present ADHD symptoms using both self-report and other-report questionnaires that are known to have sensitivity and specificity regarding ADHD (e.g., the Connors, Brown, or other similar measure designed to assess ADHD and to screen for related conditions); current, standardized, age-normed performance-based measures of relevant attentional impairments (e.g., computerized tests of sustained attention such as the TOVA, IVA, or CPT); a full measure of adult intelligence (e.g., the WAIS-IV or similar measure) with all subtest scores provided; IF you are requesting extended time, you should also include current, standardized, age-normed performance-based measures of processing speed and timed, lengthy, complex reading, writing, and math skills such as the Scholastic Abilities Test for Adults; additional performance-based measures of any other areas your evaluator believe are relevant for you (e.g., measures of executive functioning).
+Given that learning disabilities are developmental in nature, your evaluator should place your current functioning within the context of your history, making specific reference to your grades, academic supports and accommodations, and any previous test results, from the early grades through the present. - A detailed description of the functional impact of your disability in adulthood (at least in the late high school years), in academic/testing settings, as well as in employment and other life realms. - A brief description of treatments, supports, and accommodations (formal and informal) that have been used to address your impairment and the impact that these supports and accommodations have had on your functioning. - Performance-based, appropriately normed measures of relevant skills and symptoms, to clarify the exact nature and severity of your learning disability at present, when compared with most people.
+This will provide an objective reference point to help us determine your need for accommodations and what accommodations are reasonable for you at this time on standardized exams.
+The following measures will be particularly important to include: age-normed measures of reading, writing, and math skills that provide separate scores for relevant component skills, higher-order applications of those skills, and speed when performing reading, writing, and math tasks; age-normed measures of timed, extended, complex reading, writing, and math tests such as the Scholastic Abilities Test for Adults; a full measure of adult intelligence (e.g., the WAIS-IV or similar measure) with all subtest scores provided; additional age-normed performance-based measures that clarify the basis for your learning disability (e.g., measures of phonologic and symbolic processing are often helpful).